NestCVNestCV

 • Mention fit-up and fabrication skills beyond just welding

-Essential Skills for Entry-Level Welders
+Essential Credentials for Entry-Level Welders

 • Perform production welding on structural steel components